“It Costs Too Much” Top Things People Stopped Buying Due To Rampant Inflation

 Photo Credit: Daisy Daisy via Shutterstock.com.

-Many pizza places used to offer free delivery.
-You’d tip your driver a five spot and enjoy a delicious pizza for less than five bucks.
+Many pizza places used to offer free delivery with their low cost pizzas.
+You’d tip your driver a five spot and enjoy a delicious pizza for less than twenty dollars.

 Fast Food